snigdh0699/SimplexMethod/README.md

 # SimplexMethod

-This is the implementation of the Simplex Algorithm on matlab.
+This is the implementation of the Simplex Algorithm on Matlab.
+This was a part of my Operations Research course assignment.